50 things to do in Cape Town for under R50

 4. Trail Running

-5. Marine Wildlife Walk
+5. V&A Waterfront Marine Wildlife Walk

 Price: Free

-Website: www.waterfront.co.za/marine-wildlife-walk/
+Website: www.waterfront.co.za/marine-wildlife-walk

-6. Enjoy A Beach Day
+6. Enjoy a Beach Day

 Price: Free

-7. Swim In A Tidal Pool
+7. Swim in a Tidal Pool

 Price: Free

-8. Visit The Penguins At Boulders Beach
+8. Visit The Penguins at Boulders Beach

-Price: R44 per adult; R22 per child (SA citizens)
+Price: R45 per adult; R25 per child (SA citizens)

-Website: www.sanparks.org/parks/table_mountain/tourism/attractions.php#boulders
+Website: www.sanparks.org

-9. Take A Historic Walk At The V&A Waterfront
+9. Take a Historic Walk at The V&A Waterfront

 Price: Free

-Website: www.waterfront.co.za/
+Website: www.waterfront.co.za

 10. Enjoy The Great Outdoors